-Implementing ISO 27001 Annex A 5.12 is the strategic process of categorizing organizational information based on legal requirements, value, criticality, and sensitivity.
-It requires organizations to define a clear classification schema, apply technical metadata labels, and enforce Data Loss Prevention (DLP) controls to ensure data is protected according to its risk level throughout its lifecycle.
+Implementing ISO 27001 Annex A 5.12 is the strategic process of categorising organisational information based on legal requirements, value, criticality, and sensitivity.
+It requires organisations to define a clear classification schema, apply technical metadata labels, and enforce Data Loss Prevention (DLP) controls to ensure data is protected according to its risk level throughout its lifecycle.

 Use this implementation checklist to achieve compliance with ISO 27001 Annex A 5.12.
 Compliance with this control requires a defined, enforceable schema for categorising data sensitivity, backed by technical metadata tagging and Data Loss Prevention (DLP) rules, not just a written policy document.